 She waited just outside the main tent, having managed to sneak her way in there without making a sound.

 Keeping hidden behind two barrels, Carlene saw the Circus Master standing outside the tent holding what looked like a strange sphere.
 All round him where the various animals and performers.
 One by one the performers walked past him into the tent.
-Denika, The Strange Boy, Keptis and finally the Siren, Florence Faith.
+Denika, The Strange Boy, Keptis and finally, Florence Faith.

-Just then the Circus Master utter a strange sounding chant and the Circus animals vanished into nothing but a puff of smoke, before the Circus Master joined the others.
+The Circus Master then uttered a strange sounding chant and the Circus animals vanished into nothing but a puff of smoke, before the Circus Master joined the others.

 “By god you were right” said Daniel in an exasperated tone.
 “These fellows aren’t human.”

-The Vampire had materialised in a large room with stone walls, floor and ceiling.
-At the far end of the room looked like a living area.
-There were 3 recliner chairs, and a massive couch perched in front of what looked like a massive television set and a 21st century video game system above the television.
+The inside of the tent looked nothing like a Circus.
+Its floor, walls and ceiling were all made of solid grey stone.
+At the far end of the Tent looked like a small living area.
+There were 3 recliner chairs, and a massive couch perched in front of what looked like a massive television set, and a 21st century video game system above the television.
 Behind the living quarters were several bunk beds.

 “How can they possibly have all this in the 19th century” Carlene thought.

-As she looked around the room she saw on the far right side what looked like a work area where Denika was tinkering away with some strange device.
-In the centre of the room, just behind where Carlene had arrived was a massive fountain, with green water.
+As she looked around the room she saw on the far right side what looked like a work area where there was a strange glowing devicce.
+In the centre of the room, just behind where Carlene had been placed meanwhile was a massive fountain, with green water.

 All of the walls were decorated with various paintings from what looked like different eras, whilst on the left side of the room was a massive book case over 20 feet tall.

-“Who are you” barked the Circus Master who emerged from behind the fountain alongside the Strange Boy, Keptis and Florence.
+“Well done Denika, I’ll just get a truth spell ready.”
+The Circus Master who emerged from behind the fountain alongside the Strange Boy, Keptis and Florence said.

-“Relax we’re not going to hurt you” The Circus Master said firmly.
+“Relax we’re not going to hurt you” The Circus Master said.
 “I just want to know why and how you were trying to tamper with my ship.”

 “Ship?”
 Carlene said in confusion?